Edit Content

 · Accurate Information: Collectors must provide you with accurate and truthful information about your debt.
 They cannot misrepresent the amount you owe or make false claims about their authority to collect the debt.

 · Communication Restrictions: Collectors are limited in when and how they can contact you.
 As mentioned earlier, they cannot call before 8 AM or after 9 PM without your consent.
-If you notify a collector in writing that you no longer wish to be contacted, they must stop except to inform you of specific legal actions.
+If you notify a collector in writing that you no longer wish to be contacted, they must then stop contacting you except to inform you of specific legal actions.

 The TCPA offers further protections when it comes to phone calls.
 This law is fundamental in the age of robocalls and mass communication.